alikureishy/AI-isolation/README.md

 ###### Mobility Score (mobility_score())

-Another version of the advantage-based scores above is to return a fixed score (+/-1 or +/-2), regardless of the magnitude of variation.
-The logic here is that any momentary advantage here will mostly just exist on the current move.
-Subsequent moves might have a completely different scenario.
-So, the extent of the advantage might not be as high as with the previous mechanisms. *In practice, however, the performance of this approach falls shorter than the 'net advantage' approach above.*
+Another version of the advantage-based scores above is to return a fixed score (+/-1 or +/-2), regardless of the actual magnitude of variation, with 1 reflecting a minor advantage/disadvantage, and 2 reflecting a more significant one.
+The logic here is that any momentary advantage on the present board configuration will likely not be the same on a subsequent move, which might yield a very different mobility score.
+So, the extent of the advantage might not be as high as with the previous mechanisms, particularly since the adversarial search will likely settle on the highest scoring (but likely transient) alternative from among other alternatives that are better from a longer-term standpoint. *In practice, however, the performance of this approach falls shorter than the 'net advantage' approach above.*

 ```
     score = winlose_score(game, player)